galacticcouncil/xhdx/README.md

 ## Generate claims data

-This script is used for getting balances and refunded gas fees from Ethereum network to be imported to HydraDX.
+This script will fetch balances and refunded gas fees from Ethereum network and exports them for HydraDX claims process.

 The [environment variables](.env.example) `ETHEREUM` and `ETHERSCAN_API_KEY` have to be set.